Just Eat issues warning to customers to update app over new order rules

 JUST Eat has warned customers that they will need to provide new information for deliveries.

-"We’ll soon need your birth date, in our continued efforts to improve safety and security around age-restricted items, you will soon be asked to enter your date of birth when ordering age-restricted items in the upcoming app update.
+It continued: "We’ll soon need your birth date, in our continued efforts to improve safety and security around age-restricted items, you will soon be asked to enter your date of birth when ordering age-restricted items in the upcoming app update.

-"Once the courier has arrived, you will confirm you are of legal age with photo ID, and your birth date will be recorded in order to complete the delivery.
+"Once the courier has arrived, you will confirm you are of legal age with photo ID, and your birth date will be recorded in order to complete the delivery."

 read more on just eat